-So, the negative symptoms of stress keeps spreading like wildfire.
+Treating burnout is tricky, which is being shown by the fact that the negative symptoms of stress keep spreading like wildfire.

 What do you do when the stress gets too overwhelming and bothersome?

-I tend mostly to that issue, and this approach seems to work quite well.
-Though… to solve a problem, we’ll have to know what the problem actually IS.
-So, the initial step is always to get a good enough analysis of the actual problem or problems, which is why there’s PLENTY of questions to begin with.
-That’s a part of acceptance, which is another thing to start out with.
-If you keep ignoring the problem you might as well keep digging your own grave until you’re done.
-You’ll need to stop digging and go in another direction!
+I tend mainly to that issue, and my approach works quite well.
+Though, to solve a problem, we’ll have to know what the problem IS.
+So, the initial step is always to get a good enough analysis of the situation, which is why there are PLENTY of questions to begin with.
+Honestly, that’s also used as a part of helping people with acceptance, which is another essential thing for starters.
+If you keep ignoring the problem, you might as well keep digging your own grave.
+You’ll need to stop digging to make progress!

 Building new habits and tending to what’s important is crucial to getting better.
-I always start out by getting people to tend to mindfulness, pacing and having less stimuli.
 A tired mind needs to rest.
-Maslows first one or two steps are necessary to be able to recover; tending to low hanging fruit like EATING is useful.
-Everyone doesn’t do that, but everyone’s got to to survive.
+Maslow’s first one or two steps are necessary to recover.
+There’s often low-hanging fruit to tend to – like telling people that EATING is beneficial.
+Everyone doesn’t do that, but everyone’s got to.

-To get a decent view of the mess we’re tending to we could start out by looking at some writing a client of mine did, I think it catches how wide this goes in a quite cute way.
+To get a decent view of the kind of mess I tend to, we could start by looking at a client’s writing.
+I think it catches how wide this goes in a cute way.

 “Two years ago I was put on sick leave after collapsing in the office.
 It was not the first time I collapsed, but so far I had always managed to get back on my feet.
 I pushed a bit further, refused to give up – only because I did not know how bad it was.